aestream/faery/docs/install.md

 ## Using `pipx` or `uv`

 Instead of `pip`, you can use alternatives like `pipx` or `uv`.
-The installation should be straight-forward
+The installation should be straight-forward:

 :::{note} Installation via `pipx`
 ```shell